kubernetes/kubernetes/README.md

 ----

-Kubernetes is an open source system for managing [containerized applications] across multiple hosts.
+Kubernetes is an open-source system for managing [containerized applications] across multiple hosts.
 It provides basic mechanisms for deployment, maintenance, and scaling of applications.